TokeyLLLLmz/Titanic---Machine-Learning-from-Disaster/README.md

 # Titanic---Machine-Learning-from-Disaster

-This is an exercise of using machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+This is an exercise of using machine learning to create a model that predicts which passengers survived the Titanic shipwreck.(`<br>`)
-The jupytor notebook file contains the process of data manipulation, data analysis and building model A gradient boost tree model that I built archieve 91% accuracy by evaluating the test data set Data Source: https://www.kaggle.com/competitions/titanic/data
+The jupytor notebook file contains the process of data manipulation, data analysis and building model(`<br>`) A gradient boost tree model that I built archieve 91% accuracy by evaluating the test data set(`<br>`) Data Source: https://www.kaggle.com/competitions/titanic/data